olekgr/HP-35_Z80/hardware/README.md

 # HP-35-Z80
-EAGLE PCB source files
+EAGLE PCB source files, schematic, gerbers etc.

 ## Hardware
 The hardware is made as simple as possible.
-It consists of a Z80 CPU, 8k RAM, 8k ROM, input and output buffers and a simple address decoder.
-The main program takes about 6k, so it fits easily in 8k EEPROM.
-I chose 8k RAM (6264) only and because of availability, not need, I think 1-2k would be enough for stack and variables.
+It consists of a Z80 CPU, 8K RAM, 8K ROM, input and output buffers and a simple address decoder.
+The main program takes about 6K, so it fits easily in 8K EEPROM.
+I chose 8K RAM (6264) only and because of availability, not need, I think 1-2K would be enough for stack and variables.

 ## BOM
 * IC1 - Z80 - main CPU